iamparkj/simplesnt.typ/simplesnt-doc.typ

 #new-section-slide("Prerequisites")

 #slide(title: "Typst")[
-  You are expected to use Typst whose version is 0.13.0 or later.
+  You are expected to use Typst 0.13.0 or later.

   You can use this template on the web app#footnote[https://typst.app] or your local environment#footnote[https://github.com/typst/typst].